Free AI-Powered Meal Upgrade Tool

 Builds around the food you actually eat

-Works with your cultural foods
+Works with your cultural meals

 3 changes maximum — not a 30-day overhaul